exercism/pharo-smalltalk/docs/INSTALLATION.md

 ## Installation

-The simplest way to install [Pharo](http://pharo.org) is to use a [zero conf](http://pharo.org/download#//*[@id="main"]/div/h2[3]) download from a terminal command line.
-Note: If you are trying to upgrade an existing installation see the upgrade instructions at the end.
+The simplest way to install [Pharo](http://pharo.org) is to use a [zero conf](http://pharo.org/download#//*[@id="main"]/div/h2[3]) download from a terminal command line. _Note: If you are trying to upgrade an existing installation see the upgrade instructions at the end_.

 Windows users who do not have a UNIX style shell installed should skip to the **Windows Installation** instructions (below).

-For Linux/OSX (assuming you have [installed Exercism](https://exercism.io/getting-started) and have joined the [Pharo track](https://exercism.io/my/tracks/pharo-smalltalk)), in your `/Exercism/pharo-smalltalk` directory, type:
+For Linux/OSX (assuming you have [installed Exercism](https://exercism.io/getting-started) and have joined the [Pharo track](https://exercism.io/my/tracks/pharo-smalltalk)), navigate to your `/Exercism/pharo-smalltalk` directory and type:

 ```bash
 curl https://get.pharo.org/64/ | bash
 ```

-and then launch Pharo with the exercism tools by typing:
+and launch Pharo with the exercism tools by typing:

 ```smalltalk
 ./pharo-ui Pharo.image eval "